The IEP can help your child qualify for services during transition.

 Detailed explanations of why they need the services and accommodations

-A clear description of your child’s vision for their future
+A clear description of your child’s vision for their future.
+(See the suggestions in the last slide.)

 Students should be getting the support they need for their own goals.
 Make sure those goals are as high as you can reasonably expect!